sidewinder94/smallChatSolution/README.md

 smallChatSolution
 =================

-A WCF learning Project allowing Several people ta chat with each other.
+A WCF learning Project allowing Several people to chat with each other.